 Consistent build tools

-Problem: Tools that generate installed files must be consistent (the same input should always produce the same output).
+Problem: Tools that generate installed files must be consistent (a given input should always produce the same output).

 Solutions/Examples: Changes were required in the following build tools: